stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/deploying-secrets.md

 1. `infra-gitops-creds`
    * _Purpose_: This secret is added so ArgoCD can sync the repository.
 You can either use an ssh key or a personal access token for this purpose.
    * _Owner_: The owner of this secret will be customer's delivery engineer
-   * _Location_: The secret will be deployed in the `rh-openshift-gitops-instance` namespace
+   * _Location_: The secret will be deployed in the `rh-openshift-gitops-instance` namespace.
    * _Used for_: Use only for the purpose of syncing your infra GitOps repository with ArgoCD
    * _Format_: Given below is the template for this secret.
 The secret/external secret will need to have `argocd.argoproj.io/secret-type: repository` label on it: